jdcloudcom/en/documentation/Video-Service/Live-Video/Operation-Guide/Live-Transcoding.md

 # Live Transcoding

-The Live Video Service supports the transcode function, transcode video streaming into different code rates and resolutions as per the preset template in real time.
+Live transcoding function of JD Cloud can enable Jingxiang Super Definition Mode by default for you to achieve high performance live transcoding mode with higher quality and lower code rate.
 After transcode configuration is completed and when pushing streaming is started, the transcode operation will be started automatically.
 The customer can view transcoded video streaming with the transcoded play address, and the transcoded playing address is stitched with certain rules, and the stitching rules are as follows:
 rtmp://Domain/{AppName}/{StreamName}_Code Rate Identifier
 http://Domain/{AppName}/{StreamName}_Code Rate Identifier.flv